Make-School-Courses/MOB-2.3-Concurrency-Parallelism-in-iOS/Lessons/09-Pitfalls-Challenges/Lesson9.md

 }
 ```

-Here we are controlling the access to the variable an making sure that only a single thread a t a time can access the variable.
+Here we are controlling the access to the variable an making sure that only a single thread at a time can access the variable.

 ### Thread barrier
 Our previous solution is effective for simple situations.
 But there are times when the shared resource needs more complex logic in its getters and setters.
 One thing you might try us using locks and semaphores which is sometimes hard to implement without getting more errors.
 To make up for that we can use a solution from GCD, called **dispatch barrier**.